amitport/Towards-Federated-Learning-with-Byzantine-Robust-Client-Weighting/README.md

 ## Folder structure

-`experiments/shakespeare` contains our experiments using the Shakespeare dataset while `experiments/mnist` contains our MNIST experiments. `shared` contains code shared by both experiments.
+`experiments/shakespeare` contains our experiments using the Shakespeare dataset.

+`experiments/mnist` contains our MNIST experiments.

+`shared` contains code shared by both experiments.